Proposed Government Three Waters Reform

 • What are the implications council would face if they refuse to sell?
 Is this even an option?
 And if it is not, should the council not let the community know that fact?
 What percentage of MDC ratepayers do not have access to clean safe water?
 Has the Three Waters Reform been accounted for in the councils Long Term Plan?
 And if so, doesn't this make it a decision already made if council adopts?
 Why are council not receiving response from central government about the bottom lines the council believe need to be included in the review?
 Have central government given any forecasts into how the charging of treated water to high users will effect the Primary Industry and how much it will end up costing the high users, and in turn the local and national economy?

-Leanne asked over 2 years ago
+Leanne asked about 3 years ago

 What are the implications council would face if they refuse to sell?
 It is currently unclear weather or not Council will have any option to opt in or opt out.
 Central Government has yet to set the rules.
 If Council is allowed to opt out and it chooses to do so it would obviously be subject to all regulation including the economic regulation thus subject to a lot more control.